isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Teacher Work Attachment@ELIS.md

 <p>strengthen your knowledge bases in subject content, pedagogy including
-assessment, and in the use of educational technology in blended learning contexts for active learning in participatory, connected and reflective EL, Literature, and/or GP classrooms;</p>
+assessment, and in the use of educational technology in blended learning contexts for active learning in participatory, connected and reflective EL, Literature and/or GP classrooms;</p>
 </li>
 <li>
 <p>critically inquire into the application of e-pedagogy and blended learning
-in the design of professional learning experiences for EL, Literature, and/or GP teachers in your department/cluster/zone; and</p>
+in the design of professional learning experiences for EL, Literature and/or GP teachers in your department/cluster/zone; and</p>
 </li>
 <li>
 <p>demonstrate understanding of what is involved in designing and facilitating